Optics beyond Lenses with Monocle

 To verify that created Prism follows Prism laws we will use

 monocle-law.
-That is additional artifact published as part of
+That is an additional artifact published as part of

 monocle project.
 It’s built on top of scalacheck and Typelevel’s discipline and contains definitions of all Optics laws.

-In this approach you define which properties should your code hold and then those properties are checked against randomly generated values.
-In case of testing Monocle’s Optics we will use Optics laws as assertions.
+In this approach, you define which properties should your code hold and then those properties are checked against randomly generated values.
+In the case of testing Monocle’s Optics we will use Optics laws as assertions.
 Therefore we just need to take care of generating input values.